Refer a friend

 La Sagrada Família

 Gaudí’s unfinished masterpiece remains a popular tourist attraction and a world renowned emblem of the city.
-Pupils will be amazed by its sheer size and its architectural complexity.
+Students will be amazed by its sheer size and its architectural complexity.

 Originally a Roman Village, this beautiful area is a fantastic combination of old and new with the main attraction of a stunning cathedral.
 The narrow winding streets, with their many shops and eateries, are great for exploring!

-This world-famous football stadium offers pupils the opportunity to experience the awe-inspiring size of this venue whilst also learning about the heritage and history of Barcelona FC.
+This world-famous football stadium offers students the opportunity to experience the awe-inspiring size of this venue whilst also learning about the heritage and history of Barcelona FC.

 A complete village consisting of streets and squares with reconstructions of famous or characteristic buildings from all over Spain.
-Pupils can practise their language skills in the many buildings housing working craftspeople, souvenir shops, cafés and restaurants.
+Students can practise their language skills in the many buildings housing working craftspeople, souvenir shops, cafés and restaurants.
 Interactive workshops on Spanish crafts such as ceramics and leather jewellery, and Spanish cooking are also available for groups at Poble Espanyol.